A chinchilla is not like a dog.

 Now, that’s only the basic answer to the question.

-The rest of this post is designed for diving deeper into your chinchillas’ emotions and breaking down what exactly you can be looking for to determine if your chinchilla is truly happy or not.
+The rest of this post will dive deeper into your chinchilla’s emotions and break down what exactly you can look for to determine if your chinchilla is truly happy or not.

-By the end of this discussion, you should be much more educated on what’s required to recognize your chinchilla’s happiness and mood for the current day.
+By the end of this article, you should be much more educated on how to recognize your chinchilla’s happiness, or other moods, for the current day.

-Luckily, if you know what you are looking for, it becomes relatively easy to distinguish happiness and boredom/depression with a chinchilla.
+Luckily, if you know what you are looking for, it becomes relatively easy to distinguish happiness and boredom or depression with a chinchilla.

 It doesn’t take long for the relationship to begin forming and for you to begin understanding what makes your chinchilla tick and glow with enthusiasm.

-It helps you to be more alert and knowledgeable of your chinchilla from just about every angle.
+The opposite being depression, frustration, and potentially even illness.
+Recognizing its moods helps you be more alert and knowledgeable of your chinchilla from just about every angle.

 Secondly, it’s essential to understand that it does take time for this communication and happiness to show its face in the beginning.